FoldingCommunity/Welcome/README.md

 # Onboarding
 Onboarding for FoldingCommunity

-Welcome to Foldingathomes official Community Github.
+Welcome to Foldingathomes official community Github.